ai2cm/fv3net/external/fv3fit/docs/composite-models.rst

 Squashed output models
 ----------------------
 "Squashes" the output of a model, which means that samples less than a threshold value for a particular output variable will be set to a target.
+Configured by a list of squashing rules, which specify the name of the variable to determine the threshold, the threshold and the target, and additional variables that should also be squared at the same positions.

 .. code-block:: yaml

     base_model_path: gs://vcm-ml-experiments/model1
-    squash_output:
+    squashing:
-        squash_by_name: "cloud_amount"
+      - squash_by_name: cloud_amount
         squash_threshold: 0.08
         squash_to: 0.0
+        additional_squash_target_names:
+          - cloud_water_mixing_ratio
+          - cloud_ice_mixing_ratio